sta/websocket-sharp/README.md

       ...
     };

-**Type** of received WebSocket data frame is stored in `e.Type` (`WebSocketSharp.MessageEventArgs.Type`, its type is `WebSocketSharp.Frame.Opcode`), so you check it out and you determine which item you should operate.
+**Frame type** of received WebSocket data frame is stored in `e.Type` (`WebSocketSharp.MessageEventArgs.Type`, its type is `WebSocketSharp.Frame.Opcode`), so you check it out and you determine which item you should operate.

     switch (e.Type)
     {